Convection Patterns in Nonequilibrium Kawasaki Dynamics at Low Temperature: Measuring the number of Convection Cells

-\paragraph{Measuring the number of stripes.} The number of stripes $\mathcal N$ reported in Figs.~\ref{fig: number of stripes} and \ref{fig: number of stripes, beyond critical} is obtained as follows.
+The number of convection cells, or number of stripes $\mathcal N$, reported in Figs.~\ref{fig: number of stripes}, \ref{fig: time dependence and stationarity} (c)-(d) and \ref{fig: number of stripes, beyond critical}, is obtained as follows.
 For each particle configuration, we restrict attention to the region $L_x/2 \le x < L_x$, where the temperature is subcritical and stripes form.
 We identify connected components of particles, accounting for periodic boundary conditions in the $y$-direction.
 Connected components containing fewer than $10$ particles are discarded.
 The remaining number of connected components is identified with the number of stripes.

-For each realization, $100$ configurations are recorded at uniformly spaced times over the full simulation.
+For Figs.~\ref{fig: number of stripes} and \ref{fig: number of stripes, beyond critical}, $100$ configurations are recorded at uniformly spaced times over the full simulation for each realization.
 Only configurations within the final $25\%$ of the simulation time are retained, yielding $25$ configurations per realization.
 The reported values of $\mathcal N$ are averaged over these configurations and over independent realizations.